tekperfect/devops-docs/docs/courses/14-Cloud_Computing/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to build cloud infrastructure using AWS.

-1. Understand operating systems
+1. Understand how to build and secure cloud infrastrucure
-1. Undertand setup maintanance, and security
+1. Undertand how to use and estimate costs associated with various types of cloud infrastructure.
-1. Create basic scripts
+1. Create servers, storage, and endpoints that you can interact with remotely using cloud infrastructure.

 # 📚 Lessons